VPN (virtual private networking) lets you access resources on the Amherst network from off-campus that normally are blocked from such access.

 Features and Benefits

-- This is the sometimes the case when you use guest network access at another school.
+- This may be the case when you use guest network access at another school or institution.